Farratto/WalkThisWay/README.md

 ### Change Log

+* v2.8.0: NEW tag: SPEED: free (see 5e Freedom of Movement and readme or forum).
+FEATURE: 5E support for heavy armor Str requirement.
+PRE-FIX: Speed box moved for FGU update 4.7
 * v2.7.0: Added support for some speed-related PFRPG conditions.
 New speed effect: SPEED: tripled.
 * v2.6.1: FIXED: nil error with speed effects on some non-5E rulesets
 * v2.6.0: Now supporting SPEED effects and movement limitation for all rulesets based on DnD or PF